ecumeurs/upsilonbattle/battlearena/ruler/rules/README.md

 Structs and helper functions around the game state.

+## Use Skill

+Allow one to activate a skill.
+It's job is mostly to handle targeting validation, and cost of the skill.
+Effect application is handled by the [EffectApplicator](../../property/effect/effectapplicator/README.md)

 ## Movement

 Movement is the action entities uses to move from tile to tile.